 As a private landlord, the RPLC has its own eligibility criteria for joining charitable housing waiting lists, which can also be used for agreeing priority status.
 People applying must live in the Borough, must not own a property, and should have little chance, at the time of applying, of moving into the private rented sector.

-The Waiting Lists are closed apart from the 3-bed List.
+The Waiting Lists are closed.
 To be put on the list you will need to live within our Benefit Area (TW9, TW10, SW13, SW14) or have close connections in Richmond.
 There is very little chance of vacancies arising in the near future.
 Our priority is to provide accommodation to those living under the threat of homelessness.
 This could include people:

 • threatened by violence or harassment.